 About the Artist - Deborah Chapin

-Bristol Maine Artist Deborah Chapin has for the past 29 years been painting en plein air ( on location).
-She has lectured and made film presentation at the Smithsonian American Art Museum, exhibited at Carrousel du Louvre and Grand Palais with the Salon de Société Nationale des Beaux Arts, Paris and was the sole representative of the 20th century in a 15-20th century Marine Art Exhibition at the Ketterer Kunst, Hamburg Germany.
+Bristol Maine Artist Deborah Chapin has for the past 30 years been painting en plein air ( on location).
+She has lectured and made film presentation at the Smithsonian American Art Museum, exhibited at Carrousel du Louvre and Grand Palais with the Salon de Société Nationale des Beaux Arts, Paris and was the sole representative of the 20th century in a 15-20th century Marine Art Exhibition at the Ketterer Kunst, Hamburg Germany with plein air paintings.
 The next 30 years she expects to be doing a Video Exploration Log Painting Maine's Coast (VELP-ME), Islands and Coves and plein air explorations and combine those with things from her unusual water portrait work and garden/grasses paintings.
-It promises to be a full schedule so hope you will tag along with her explorations through the Patreon Page which and broadcasting of videos created along the way.
+It promises to be a full schedule so hope you will tag along with her explorations.

 For more information see:

 I have painted every subject known to woman at this point, starting with marine art, coastals, seascapes, florals and landscapes en plein air (on location) I also painted portraits and figurative work and add it to my skills and eventually incorporate it into my Seascapes and Garden Scenes.
 I am excited to see where it goes and how it evolves.
 I have been painting water in all its various forms and moods for 40 years.
 Join me in my exploration in paint.